CORRECTION 11/19/24:

-Newswise — An amazing genetic commonality among very different species that learn how to vocalize (including humans), a simulation that partners AI with humans to train the next generation of water treatment engineers, and the National AI Research Resource collaboration (NAIRR) underlie three annual HPCwire Awards won by the Pittsburgh Supercomputing Center (PSC) this year.
-Marking the 15th time PSC has been recognized among and by its peers in the high performance computing (HPC) community, the awards will be presented at the 2024 International Conference for High Performance Computing, Networking, Storage, and Analysis (SC24), in Atlanta, Georgia.
+Newswise — A promising new avenue for treating Parkinson’s disease, an amazing genetic commonality among very different species that learn how to vocalize (including humans), a simulation that partners AI with humans to train the next generation of water treatment engineers, and the National AI Research Resource collaboration (NAIRR) underlie four annual HPCwire Awards won by PSC this year.
+Marking the 15th time PSC has been recognized among and by its peers in the high performance computing (HPC) community, the awards were presented at the 2024 International Conference for High Performance Computing, Networking, Storage, and Analysis (SC24), in Atlanta, Georgia, on Nov.
+18, 2024.

-The list of winners will be revealed at the SC24 HPCwire booth, as well as on the HPCwire website: https://www.hpcwire.com/2024-hpcwire-awardsreaders-editors-choice (page is password-protected until the embargo is lifted).
+The list of winners was revealed at the SC24 HPCwire booth, as well as on the HPCwire website: https://www.hpcwire.com/2024-hpcwire-awardsreaders-editors-choice.

 “These awards exemplify the capabilities and dedication of the PSC team in supporting a diversity of workloads on Bridges-2 and, including our Neocortex system, in artificial intelligence,” said Barr von Oehsen, PhD, Director of PSC.
 “It is gratifying to see that their expertise, knowledge, and commitment to supporting research and education across the country is being recognized.”